aberamseyer/bible-reading-challenge/README.md

 ## Dependencies
 Written with php 8.2.3 and apache 2.4.38

-Install [composer](https://getcomposer.org/) dependencies in root of project
+Install [composer](https://getcomposer.org/) dependencies in root of project with `composer install`

 ## Database
 create SQLite database file named "brc.db" in root of project